 The steps to view a work request are similar for Oracle Cloud Infrastructure services that support work requests.

 Navigate to resource whose work requests you want to see.

 For example, to see the work requests for a Compute instance: Open the navigation menu.
 Under Core Infrastructure, go to Compute and click Instances.

 - If the resource is displayed in a list view, click the resource name to view the resource details.

-- In the Resources section of the details page, click Work Requests.
+- Under Resources, click Work Requests.
 The status of all work requests appears on the page.

 To see the log messages, error messages, and resources that are associated with a specific work request, click the operation name.
 Then, select an option in the More information section.

 For associated resources, you can click the the Actions icon (three dots) next to a resource to copy the resource's OCID.

 Using the API

 For information about using the API and signing requests, see REST APIs and Security Credentials.
 For information about SDKs, see Software Development Kits and Command Line Interface.